dart-lang/dart_style/README.md

 expressions, long argument lists, or otherwise tricky code.

 **The formatter is at an alpha state right now.
-It does a good job on most code, and I'd love to have you try it and report bugs, but it has known issue and its output will change over time.**
+It does a good job on most code, and I'd love to have you try it and report bugs, but it has known issues and its output will change over time.**

 ## Running it